Sturmflut/sturmflut.github.io/_posts/2015-05-08-hacking-ubuntu-touch-part-4-developer-mode-and-ADB.markdown

 There are currently six commands defined, all in the form `COMMAND(arg0, arg1, payload)`, with the payload usually being a string.

 `CONNECT(version, maxdata, "system-identity-string")` is used to tell a remote system that the sender speaks the ADB protocol and is ready. `version` specifies the maximum protocol version the sender understands, `maxdata` is the maximum message lenght it will accept, and the payload is supposed to be an identifier string in the format `<systemtype>:<serialno>:<banner>`.
-The `systemtype` value is either "bootloader" if the sender is in the Bootloader menu, "device" if the sender has started the Daemon normally or "host" if the sender is a Server. `serialno` and `banner` are optional and may contain additional device data, e.g. the `banner` value on a Nexus 4 is `device::ro.product.name=occam;ro.product.model=Nexus 4;ro.product.device=mako`.
+The `systemtype` value is either "bootloader" if the sender is in the Bootloader menu, "device" if the sender has started the Daemon normally, or "host" if the sender is a Server. `serialno` is mandatory (it is used to identify the device if more than one is present), `banner` is optional and may contain additional device data, e.g. the `banner` value on a Nexus 4 is `device::ro.product.name=occam;ro.product.model=Nexus 4;ro.product.device=mako`.
 On the bq Aquaris E4.5 Ubuntu Edition it's currently exactly the same value because of bug [1297927][launchpad-bug-1297927].

 Both sides will send a CONNECT message to the other end when the underlying connection is first establised, e.g. when the USB cable is connected and both sides run their respecitve processes.